tatianaacostag/DevelopersDoc_site/content/es/PayU Module Documentation/PayU operations/Transfers.md

   - Chile: 0,00 CLP
   - Mexico: 0,00 MXN
 * The first transfer takes five (5) days to deposit in the bank account.
 The Risk area of PayU requests a livelihood of sales in the first transfer as an administrative process.
-* The second, and the following transfers take maximum three (3) business days.
+* The second, y the following transfers take maximum three (3) business days.
-* The transfers can be programed by Amount and by Date
+* The transfers can be programed by Amount y by Date

-{{% alert title="Note" color="warning"%}}
+{{% alert title="Nota" color="warning"%}}
-The times and amounts explained here apply only for local transfer (into the same operation country) for international transfers, contact your sales representative.
+The times y amounts explained here apply only for local transfer (into the same operation country) for international transfers, contact your sales representative.
 {{% /alert %}}

 ## Permission required